 - a.
 Content Knowledge: What have I learned?
-At the highest level, the student's discussion should demonstrate a deep level of reflection and application to personal experience over the course of the term. - b.
+At the highest level, the student's discussion should demonstrate a deep level of reflection and application to personal experience over the course of the term - b.
 Professional Development: How have I developed as a professional counselor?
-Student's reflection should discuss in detail specific experiences that led to professional identity development in the content area. - c.
-Personal Development: How have I developed personally?
+Student/a reflection about discuss in detail are eitien as a that - Student's reflection should discuss in detail specific experiences that lead to professional identity development in the content area. - Personal Development: How have I developed personally?
 Student's reflection should discuss in detail specific experiences that led to personal identity development in the content area. - d.
 Future Application: What do I hope to continue in the future?
-Student's reflection should provide a detailed plan for future continued development and growth in the content area.
+Student's reflection should provide a detailed plan for future continued development and growth in the content area. - 4.
+Counselor Preparation Comprehensive Exam The CPCE assesses students' competence of counseling-related knowledge.
+Students should contact the Academic Support Center to arrange a day and time to complete the exam.
+Students must complete the CPCE in order to be eligible for a final grade in PID III. - 5.
+Capstone Presentation 10% of Grade The capstone presentation should summarize and synthesize the student's learning throughout the program.
+Using his or her student portfolio, the student should demonstrate how his or her professional identity has evolved and discuss his or her overall growth and development through the program.
+During the capstone presentation, the student should be able to clearly articulate his or her theoretical orientation.